-Congratulations to our Winners and Runners up in the Oxford Uehiro Prize in Practical Ethics 2020
+Announcing the Winners and Runners Up in the 9th Annual National Oxford Uehiro Prize in Practical Ethics

-Please join us in congratulating all of the finalists in this unique final for the Oxford Uehiro Prize in Practical Ethics, and in particular our winners, Lukas Joosten and Avital Fried.
+Please join us in congratulating all four of the finalists in the National Oxford Uehiro Prize in Practical Ethics 2023, and in particular our winners, Lukas Joosten and Avital Fried.
 We would also like to thank our judges, Prof Roger Crisp, Prof Edward Harcourt and Dr Sarah Raskoff.